-A map has been developed based on recent studies to assist with the health advice which depends on the levels of arsenic found in the water.
+A map has been developed based on available data to assist with the health advice which depends on the levels of arsenic found in the water (see attached).
 Public health advice is based on available environmental data and may be adjusted as more information becomes available from ongoing or future monitoring or research activities.

 Lakes with green points: